 Multi-agency partnership working is where practitioners from more than one agency work together to jointly share aims, information, tasks and responsibilities in order to intervene early to prevent problems arising which may impact on the child's ability to reach their full potential.
-Multi-agency working can be interpreted in many ways as it can mean different things to different people.
+Multi-agency working can be interpreted in many different ways as it can mean different things to different people.
 Multi-agency working is typically used interchangeably with collaboration, coalition, partnership and joint working which can either be informal or formal and can happen at all levels in an empowered system and can derive from a statutory obligation or from a group of colleagues who work in a similar field who want to achieve a common purpose.
-Therefore, the landscape of multi-agency working can be complex, encompassing a wide range of different types of collaborative activity with a range of partners.
+Therefore the landscape of multi-agency working can be complex, encompassing a wide range of different types of collaborative activity with a range of partners.

-To help navigate recovery and accelerate progress, youth workers across Scotland continue to engage with children and young people.
-Youth work has an important part to play in supporting young people's learning and health and wellbeing.
+To help navigate recovery and accelerate progress, youth workers across Scotland have continued to engage with young people during the COVID-19 crisis.
+As we move into the recovery and renewal phases, youth work has an important part to play in supporting young people's learning and health and wellbeing.